XLab-Tongji/microservice-testing4opnfv-draft/README.md

 # microservice-yardstick-draft
-> a microservice project for opnfv testing framework with python full stack technology
+> A microservice project for opnfv testing framework with python full stack technology

 ## Architechture